Kurisu-E/LearnHub/courses/En/note.md

 - It becomes clear that we have an excellent chance of surviving for tens, if not hundreds, of thousands of years.
 - As so often, the past holds the key to the future.

+#### 08/22/2025 {RW}

+- [Stemming](http://localhost:5500/En/dict/stem.html#entry2.1-2) climate change, for example, is as much about changing consumption patterns and promoting tax acceptance as it is about developing clean energy.

 ## Exams